smxzehvb/unemployment-gap/readme.md

 * `figureA8.xlsx` - panels A and B of figure A8
 * `figureA9.xlsx` - figure A9

 The folder also contains the output of the Bai-Perron algorithm produced by the script `baiperron.m`.
-The output is saved as `baiperron.txt`.
+The output is saved as a text file: `baiperron.txt`.

 ## Article information